shambadynamic/geostatsExternalAdapter/README.md

 # Input Parameters

-    "dataset_code": The code of the geospatial dataset "selected_band": The specific band within the dataset "image_scale": The preferred spatial resolution
-    "start_date": Start of the period of interest "end_date": End of the period of interest "output": "aggregate" option is recommended here
-    "geometry": Geojson defining the area of interest
+    "agg_x": The descriptive statistics required (aggregated) - string "dataset_code": The code of the geospatial dataset - string "selected_band": The specific band within the dataset - string "image_scale": The preferred spatial resolution - string "start_date": Start of the period of interest - string "end_date": End of the period of interest - string "geometry": Geojson defining the area of interest - string

 # Output